kyma-project/website/docs/write-case-study.md

 Replace these parameters with real values:

 - `{URL}` is an url to your company website or case study written on your company blog.
 - `{LOGO}` is a path to logo of your company.
 It can be as relative path to svg provided with markdown file or path to external source.
+Extension of logo must be `svg`.
+Otherwise the site will not build properly.
 - `{TITLE}` is a title of case study.
 - `{COMPANY}` is the name of your company.
 - `{LOCATION}` is the location of your company.